-This week in Burgundy we’ll be holding the Fête du Muguet – the Festival of the Lily of the Valley.
+Today in Burgundy we’ll be holding the Fête du Muguet – the Festival of the Lily of the Valley.
 We hold it on May 1st, which is Labour Day here.
 That makes it a National Holiday in France and really marks the start of summer for locals and we expats alike.

 In a great tale of romance and history, the celebrations date back to 1561 when King Charles IX was presented with lily of the valley flowers on May 1st.
-Charles came to the throne after the death of his father, Francis II, who featured in out last blog about Chenonceau.
+Charles came to the throne after the death of his father, Francis II, who featured in our last blog about Chenonceau.

 Today it has become ‘de rigueur’ (obligatory) for French men to give their loved one bunches of lily of the valley or ‘muguet’ as we know them locally.
 It’s as important as roses for Valentine’s Day, or perhaps more so.

 The synchronicity with Labour Day is actually coincidental – in 1919 May 1st was declared International Workers’ Day which, in turn, was renamed Labour Day in 1948.

-We see the muguet from Le Papillon, in the woods that line the banks of the canal, a gleaming white carpet that shimmers in the wind.
+We see the muguet from Le Papillon, in the woods that line the banks of the canal, a gleaming white carpet (tapis blanc) that shimmers in the wind.
 Like many things in nature they seem to be at their very finest in the early morning under drifts of mist that rise from the water, or at dusk gleaming eerily under the tree trunks.
 When the moon is full it’s simply magical, like the Land of Faerie come to be reborn in Burgundy.

 May 1st always feels like the beginning of something in Burgundy.
 Funny that they call it ‘Labour Day’ as nobody is doing any labouring!
 Except on Le Papillon of course where we’ll be busy as ever making preparations to receive our first guests.